-For more of the appalling, grisly history that Daws dug up and exposed in Prisoners of the Japanese, see the section titled “Japan’s War Crimes,” pages 286-289 in Amelia Earhart: The Truth at Last.
+For more of the appalling, grisly history that Daws dug up and exposed in Prisoners of the Japanese, you can buy the book, of course, or see the section titled “Japan’s War Crimes,” pages 286-289 in Amelia Earhart: The Truth at Last.

 How do we account for the media’s aversion to Saipan and the complete panoply of Japanese wartime atrocities, including the Rape of Nanking (December 13, 1937 to January 1938), where yet unknown hundreds of thousands of Chinese men, woman and children were butchered by the Japanese military?
 Why are these monstrous war crimes always glossed over or forgotten by our “esteemed media gatekeepers”?

 One major factor, of course, is the liberal establishment’s collective guilt over the two atom bombs President Harry Truman delivered to Hiroshima and Nagasaki in August 1945 that saved up to a million Americans — and incalculable Japanese civilian lives that would have been lost in defense of their homeland — and helped put a much quicker and merciful end to the war for all concerned, a guilt that our media amplifies at every turn.